Nikon D3300 vs Sony ZV-1

 It is notable that the ZV-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3300 does not provide wifi capability.

 The ZV-1 is a recent model that features in the current product line-up of Sony.
-In contrast, the D3300 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D3300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D3300 and ZV-1 can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Sony ZV-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3300 or the Sony ZV-1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.